 Please keep checking back as we will update this section as information becomes pertinent.

-The 2019-2020 Academic Calendar is now available here.
-Please also mark the date, Friday, August 9, 2019, for Orientation Day.
+The 2020-2021 Academic Calendar is now available here (scroll down).
+Please also mark the date, Friday, August 14, 2020, for Orientation Day.
 Attendance is mandatory for all incoming 1L students.

 Associate Dean for Student Affairs Libby Davis answers some FAQ’s for new students.
 You may find some interesting stuff in here so please take time to look through it!